mbrukman/a-conceptual-overview-of-asyncio/readme.md

 Task is a subclass of Future meaning it inherits its' attributes & methods.
 And Task does not override Future's `__await__` implementation. `await`-ing a Task or Future invokes that above `__await__` method and percolates the `yield` to relinquish control.

 ***Unlike Tasks and Futures, `await`-ing a coroutine does not cede control!*** That is, wrapping a coroutine in a Task first, then `await`-ing it will cede control.
-I imagine that design decision was to allow the author to decide when they want to yield control versus keep it.
+I'm guessing that design was intentional and meant to allow the author to decide when they want to yield control versus keep it.

 ```python
 async def simple_func():